-I am pleased to inform the House that on 26 January 2010 we invited applications for petroleum licences for unlicensed seaward blocks which will form the 26th round of offshore petroleum licensing.
-These blocks are widely distributed on the UK Continental Shelf and fall within the areas covered by the Strategic Environmental Assessment (SEA) areas 1-8.
-(A map of the SEA areas can be found at www.offshore-sea.orq.uk.)
-A copy will also be placed in the Libraries of the House.
+I am pleased to inform the House that I am today inviting applications for petroleum licences for unlicensed seaward blocks which will form the 25th round of offshore petroleum licensing.
+These blocks are located in the strategic environmental assessment (SEA) areas 1-7 (a map of the SEA areas can be found on the website indicated below and copies have also been placed in the Libraries of the House).

-DECC’s draft plan to offer licences for offshore oil and gas exploration and production through a 26th licensing round was the subject of a Strategic Environmental Assessment (SEA) completed in 2009.
-The SEA is documented on a dedicated website (www.offshore-sea.orq.uk) and includes commissioned reports on various components of the natural environment, cultural features and socio-economic considerations.
-In addition, as part of the SEA, new information was collected, in particular on selected seabed features through seafloor mapping, sampling and photography, on the offshore distribution of large cetaceans, and on important navigation routes and commercial fishing areas.
-The draft plan for the 26th licensing round included offering blocks to the south-west of England and Wales, and also in those areas that had been subject to earlier DECC SEAs (SEAs 1, 2, 3, 4, 5, 6 and 7), which covered the UK North Sea exclusive economic zone and the UK EEZ in the Irish Sea and to the north and west of Orkney and Shetland.
+BERR’s draft plan to offer licences for offshore oil and gas exploration and production through a 25th licensing round was the subject of a strategic environmental assessment (SEA) initiated in 2005.
+The SEA is documented on a dedicated website (www.offshore-sea.org.uk) and includes commissioned reports on various components of the natural environment, cultural features and socio-economic considerations.
+In addition, as part of the SEA new information was collected; for example, on selected seabed features through seafloor mapping, sampling and photography, and on the offshore distribution of small cetaceans.
+The draft plan for the 25th licensing round included offering blocks to the west of the Hebrides, and also in those areas that had been subject to earlier BERR SEAs (SEAs 1, 2, 3, 4, 5 and 6) which covered the UK North Sea exclusive economic zone and the UK EEZ in the Irish Sea and to the north and west of Orkney and Shetland.

-The potential implications of the exploration and production activities which could follow if the draft plan was adopted were considered at an expert assessment workshop and a series of stakeholder workshops.
-The results of these workshops were assessed further and documented in an environmental report, which then formed the basis for consultation with the consultation bodies and the public.
-The three-month consultation period on DECC’s draft plan and the environmental report was advertised in a number of local and national newspapers and notified by e-mail to a wide range of individuals and organisations.
+The potential implications of the exploration and production activities which could follow if the draft plan was adopted were considered at an expert assessment workshop and a stakeholder workshop.
+The results of these workshops were assessed further and documented in an environmental report which then formed the basis for consultation with the consultation bodies and the public.
+The initiation of a three-month consultation period on BERR’s draft plan and environmental report was advertised in a number of local and national newspapers and by e-mail notification to a wide range of individuals and organisations.

-All responses received from statutory and other consultees on the draft plan and the environmental report have been considered by DECC and a post-consultation report for the Offshore Energy SEA prepared and placed on the SEA website.
-This summarises consultee comments and DECC responses to them.
+All responses received from statutory and other consultees on the draft plan and the environmental report have been considered by BERR and a post consultation report for SEA 7 prepared and placed on the SEA website.
+This summarises consultee comments and BERR responses to them.
 The full texts of consultee comments have also been placed on the SEA website.

-In deciding to proceed with a 26th offshore licensing round, DECC has had regard to the conclusions and recommendations of the environmental report, together with feedback received from consultees.
-As a result of the SEA process, blocks in the deepest waters of the SW Approaches are being withheld from licensing for the present because of inadequacy of data.
+In deciding to proceed with a 25th offshore licensing round, BERR has considered the conclusions and recommendations of the SEA 7 environmental report together with feedback received from consultees.
+As a result of the SEA process, blocks west of 14 degrees west are being withheld from licensing for the present on environmental grounds.

-Before any licence awards are made, DECC will assess whether the grant of licences applied for in the 26th round is likely to have a significant effect on the management of any protected conservation sites.
-Where such effects cannot be excluded, a further detailed assessment will be needed to determine whether there are any adverse effects on the integrity of these protected conservation sites.
-This is required under EU council directive 79/409 EEC on “the conservation of wild birds” and council directive 92/43/EEC on the conservation of natural habitats and wild fauna and flora, and UK implementing regulations.
+Before any licence awards are made, an appropriate assessment will be undertaken to assess whether exploration licences applied for in the 25th round will have any adverse effects on the integrity of Natura 2000 sites.
+This is required under EU council directive 79/409 EEC on “the conservation of wild birds” and council directive 92/43/EEC on “the conservation of natural habitats and wild fauna and flora”, and UK implementing regulations.

-DECC has, with industry and statutory environmental advisers, established an offshore oil and gas environmental monitoring committee, which is charged with co- ordinating the strategic monitoring of potentially significant environmental effects of the industry, including those that could arise from the implementation of the plan to hold a 26th round of offshore licensing.
+BERR has, with industry and statutory environmental advisers, established an offshore oil and gas environmental monitoring committee which is charged with co-ordinating the strategic monitoring of potentially significant environmental effects of the industry, including those that could arise from the implementation of the plan to hold a 25th round of offshore licensing.